SamarthShinde/FastAPI-Backend/README.md

 # Ollama Chat Application

 A full-stack chat application that uses Ollama for AI-powered conversations.
-The application features user authentication, chat history management, and support for multiple AI models.
+The application features user authentication with OTP verification, chat history management, and support for multiple AI models.

 ## Features